 (1) Based on average balances.
-(2) Canadian Financial Monitor by Ipsos - 18,000 Canadian households - data based on Financial Group results for the 12-month period ending October 2019; Cross-sell calculation methodology has been updated from previous quarters since 02/19.
+(2) Canadian Financial Monitor by Ipsos - 18,000 Canadian individuals - data based on Financial Group results for the 12-month period ending October 2019; Cross-sell calculation methodology has been updated from previous quarters since O2/19.
 TFSA is considered an Investment.
 Peers include BMO, BNS, CIBC and TD.
-(3) Market share is calculated using most current data available from OSFI (M4), Investment Funds Institute of Canada (IFIC) and Canadian Bankers Association (CBA), and IS at May 2019 and July 2019 except where noted.
-(4) Personal Lending market share is 6 banks (RBC, BMO, BNS, CIBC, TD and NA) and includes residential mortgages (excl. acquired portfolios) and personal Lending market share is compared to 7 banks (RBC, BMO, BNS, CIBC, TD, NA, and HSBC) and is at July 2019, excludes Credit Cards.
-(5) Credit cards market share is based on 6 banks (RBC, BMO, BNS, CIBC, TD and NA) on a quarterly basis and is as of March 2019.
+(3) Market share is calculated using most current data available from OSFI (M4), Investment Funds Institute of Canada (IFIC) and Canadaian Banksec sex. association (CBA), and is at October 2019 and August 2019 except where noted.
+(4) Personal Lending market share is 6 hanks (RBC, BMO, BNS, CIBC, TD and NA) and includes residential mortgages (excl. acquired portfolis) and personal loans as at August 2019, excludes Credit Cards.
+(5) Credit cards market share is based on 6 banks (RBC, BMO, BNS, CIBC, TD and NA) as at August 2019.
+(6) Long-term mutual fund market share is compared to 7 banks (RBC, BMO, BNS, CIBC, TD and NA) on a quarterly basis and is as of June 2019.
+(7) Business Loans market share is of 6 Chartered Banks (RBC, BMO, BNS, CIBC, TD and NA) on a quarterly basis and is as of June 2019.
 (8) Business Deposits market share excludes Fixed Term, Government and Deposit Taking Institution balances.
 (9) Effective Q4/2017, service fees and other costs incurred in association with certain commissions and fees earned are presented on a gross basis in non-interest expense.
 Comparative amounts have been reclassified to conform with this presentation.
-(10) Peers include BMO, BNS, CIBC and TD; 2016 through 2018 reflects annual numbers.
+(10) Peers include BMO, BNS, CIBC and TD; 2016 through 2019 reflects annual numbers.